hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 **Exercise:**

-1. Using the code above as a template, run the over-reresentation analysis on the significantly down-regulated genes from the pseudobulk analysis.
+1. Using the code above as a template, run the over-representation analysis on the significantly down-regulated genes from the pseudobulk analysis.
    * How many significant terms do you find?
    * What are some of the prominent biological processes that are observed?